 Knowing the variations in your night-time body temperature helps you to detect early signs of impending sickness, a need to rest, and for women, the stages of menstrual cycle.
 Oura tracks and shows you the variations, so that you’ll keep on track of how recovered and ready you are for the day.
-Furthermore, recent studies advice female athletes to schedule the majority of their heavy intensity training to the first half of the menstrual cycle.
+Furthermore, recent studies advise female athletes to schedule the majority of their heavy intensity training for the first half of the menstrual cycle.

 Resting Heart Rate

 RHR, or resting heart rate, is a reliable and scientifically proven measurement for establishing overall sleep quality, recovery and health.
 Usually, a RHR on the lower side indicates good fitness, but don’t get too worried if your friend’s value is different from yours: RHR is highly personal and there are many factors that influence it.
 What you might want to concentrate on are changes compared to your own average, because an exceptionally high or low resting heart rate can be a sign that you need more recovery.
 Oura shows your lowest and average RHR, as well as minute-by-minute resting heart rate graph.